paradise-fi/divine/doc/manual/divm.md

 DWARF type, to be precise, as this is also possible for non-C languages) associated with the OS state.
 This is accomplished by an appropriate `__vm_trace` call (see also below).

+## Memory Management Hypercalls

+Since LLVM bitcode is not tied to a memory representation, its apparatus for memory management is quite limited.
+Just like in C, `malloc`, `free`, and related functions are provided by libraries, but ultimately based on some lower-level mechanism, like, for example, the `mmap` system call.
+This is often the case in POSIX systems targeting machines with a flat-addressed virtual memory system: `mmap` is tailored to allocate comparatively large, contiguous chunks of memory (the requested size must be an integer multiple of hardware page size) and management of individual objects is done entirely in user-level code.
+Lack of any per-object protections is also a source of many common programming errors, which are often hard to detect and debug.

+It is therefore highly desirable that a single object obtained from `malloc` corresponds to a single VM-managed and properly isolated object.
+This way, object boundaries can easily be enforced by the model checker, and any violations reported back to the user.
+This means that, instead of subdividing memory obtained from `mmap`, the `libc` running in DiVM uses `obj_make` to create a separate object for each memory allocation.
+The `obj_make` hypercall obtains the object size as a parameter and writes the address of the newly created object into the corresponding LLVM register (LLVM registers are stored in memory, and therefore participate in the graph structure; this is described in more detail in [@sec:frames]).
+Therefore, the newly created object is immediately and atomically connected to the rest of the memory graph.

+The standard counterpart to `malloc` is `free`, which returns memory, which is no longer needed by the program, into the pool used by `malloc`.
+Again, in DiVM, there is a hypercall -- `obj_free` -- with a role similar to that of standard `free`.
+In particular, `obj_free` takes a pointer as an argument, and marks the corresponding object as *invalid*.
+Any further access to this object is a *fault* (faults are described in more detail in [@sec:faults]).
+The remaining hypercalls in the `obj_` family exist to simplify bookkeeping and are not particularly important to the semantics of the language.

+## Non-deterministic Choice and Counterexamples {#sec:nondeterminism}

+It is often the case that the behaviour of a program depends on outside influences, which cannot be reasonably described in a deterministic fashion and wired into the SUT.
+Such influences are collectively known as the *environment*, and the effects of the environment translate into non-deterministic behaviour.
+A major source of this non-determinism is thread interleaving -- or, equivalently, the choice of which thread should run next after an interrupt.

+In our design, all non-determinism in the program (and the operating system) is derived from uses of the `choose` hypercall (which non-deterministically returns an integer between 0 and a given number).
+Since everything else in the SUT is completely deterministic, the succession of values produced by calls to `choose` specifies an execution trace unambiguously.
+This trait makes it quite simple to store counterexamples and other traces in a tool-neutral, machine-readable fashion.
+Additionally, hints about which interrupts fired can be included in case the counterexample consumer does not wish to reproduce the exact interrupt semantics of the given VM implementation.

+Finally, the `trace` hypercall serves to attach additional information to transitions in the execution graph.
+In particular, this information then becomes part of the counterexample when it is presented to the user.
+For example, the `libc` provided by DIVINE uses the `trace` hypercall in the implementation of standard IO functions.
+This way, if a program prints something to its standard output during the violating run, this output becomes visible in the counterexample.

 ## Debug Mode {#sec:debugmode}